fiorix/go-web/templates/simple/README.md

 First, you should make a copy of this directory, and prepare the new project:

-	cp -r simple bozo
+	cp -r simple foobar
-	cd bozo
+	cd foobar
 	./bootstrap.sh

-Your project is now called **bozo** and is ready to use.
+Your project is now called **foobar** and is ready to use.

 Make sure the Go compiler is installed and `$GOPATH` is set.